-Amper Energia, the company that controls SHP Canoa Quebrada, and Pouso Alto Energia, the company that controls SHP Buriti, have hired expert companies to execute their environmental programs.

-The hired companies keep an environment engineer full time in the plants, and the programs included in the PBA are being executed by the SHPs' technicians.
+Pouso Alto Energia, the company that controls SHP Buriti, have hired expert companies to execute their environmental programs.
+The hired companies keep an environment engineer full time in the plant, and the programs included in the PBA are being executed by the SHP's technicians.
 After the beginning of the commercial operations, renovation of degraded areas and of permanent preservation areas will be done according to the regulations of the environmental agencies, through a team of environment experts, that will also monitor the compliance with the environmental agencies' regulations.
-Studies done during the design phase of the project activities have shown the environmental impacts and the interference on the social development in the regions of the plants, indicating the mitigation measures to be adopted during the construction phase.
+Studies done during the design phase of the project activities have shown the environmental impacts and the interference on the social development in the region of the plant, indicating the mitigation measures to be adopted during the construction phase.
 These measures are being taken rigorously.
-Data about environmental impact are being archived by the SHPs and the environmental agencies.
+Data about environmental impact are being archived by the SHP and the environmental agencies.